 The request for approval must include the following information:

-3.1.1 Give the full name and address of the applicant, as well as a contact name, telephone number, facsimile number, and e-mail address.
+3.1.1 Give the full name and address of the applicant, as well as a contact name, telephone number, fax number, and email address.

 3.1.2 Describe the nature of the relationship between the applicant and the satellite operator.